NIVANorge/Mobius2/docs/existingmodels/easylake.md

 ---
 layout: default
-title: mobipy
+title: EasyLake
-parent: Mobius2
+parent: Existing models
-nav_order: 3
+nav_order: 0
 ---

-# mobipy
+# EasyLake

 This documentation is yet to be written.
 We apologize for the inconvenience.